dehumidifier for basement humidity levels

 There are two types of systems:

-• Interior drain tile systems, like a French drain or a perimeter drain (also known as a perimeter tile system): Installed around the perimeter of the basement floor, these systems collect water that seeps up from the ground and directs it toward a sump system, which removes collected water from the drainage system before it can accumulate and cause flooding.
+• Interior drain tile systems, like a French drain or a perimeter drain (also known as a perimeter tile system): Installed around the perimeter of the basement floor, these systems collect water that seeps up from the ground and directs it toward a sump system.
+The system removes collected water from the drainage system before it can accumulate and cause flooding.

-• Exterior drainage systems (or an exterior drain tile system): Installed around the outside of the foundation, these systems are pitched so they direct water away from a house before it reaches the basement walls, reducing hydrostatic pressure that can lead to leaks.
+• Exterior drainage systems (or an exterior drain tile system): Installed around the outside of the foundation, these systems are pitched so they direct water away from a house before it reaches the basement walls, reducing hydrostatic pressure (water pressure) that can push against the foundation.

 Also, proper grading around your home makes sure rainwater flows away from your house instead of pooling near the foundation.